Website: no longer online - view screenshots

 Brief: the Bank of New Zealand was nearing completion with their Community web project - an interactive community/forum for BNZ customers, hosted within the main BNZ website.
 They needed someone to finish it off, tidy it up, and get it over the line.

 I was originally asked to join the in-house web team for four weeks to carry out the front-end development, and my contract was eventually extended to 12 weeks so that I could continue to tidy and improve the site after it went online.
 I was responsible for the HTML5 and CSS3 coding, as well as browser and device testing.

-The Community sub-site has its own responsive design and its own set of templates and is run on the Lithium CMS, which has a whole range of unique eccentricities and challenges - not least of which is that it uses a coding language all of its own.
+The Community sub-site had its own responsive design and its own set of templates and was run on the Lithium CMS, which has a whole range of unique eccentricities and challenges - not least of which is that it uses a coding language all of its own.
 Erk!

 Ali - thanks for all your help on the Community project.
 A challenging one but great to get it nailed.
 Your input was really appreciated.Russell Mildon, Project Manager - Online Sales, BNZ Digital

 - Picked up this project at a crucial (and late) stage of its development, figured out what needed doing to get it ready for launch, and delivered this to the client within a month